cfw-guide/dsi.cfw.guide/docs/choosing-a-menu.md

 ## [hiyaCFW](https://wiki.ds-homebrew.com/hiyacfw/installing)

-This is custom firmware which redirects NAND access to the SD card, and as a result, runs the DSi system menu along with system applications and DSiWare from the SD card instead of the system memory.
+The first and only custom firmware which redirects NAND access to the SD card, and as a result, runs the DSi system menu along with system applications and DSiWare from the SD card instead of the system memory.

 Install this if you're looking for an experience which is close to stock as possible.